terrywang/vagrantboxes/archlinux-x86_64.md

 * Project: [Vagrantboxes](https://github.com/terrywang/vagrantboxes)
 * Download: [Arch Linux x86_64 Vagrant Base Box](http://cloud.terry.im/vagrant/archlinux-x86_64.box)
-* SHA256: `7cb96a2f8a3693e1e9778144f6589f9cb153e181666e4491bbbfeb2e800f2500`
+* SHA256: `41454bb53c0068a2b36ea2c924e585efb2985b4bb9705cf861a5283d0fdf7485`

 This is a minimal base box built for [Vagrant](http://www.vagrantup.com/).
 Initially created using VirtualBox 4.2.2 (now 4.3.14) on Linux x86_64, guest additions installed.
-Packaged using Vagrant 1.6.3 (initially 1.3.4).
+Packaged using Vagrant 1.6.4 (initially 1.3.4).

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay bleeding edge.
 If shit happens and it breaks, time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of 20 August, 2014 (UTC+10).
+The base box is up-to-date as of 3 September, 2014 (UTC+10).

 ## Vagrant Base Box Information